-PEAC 7 - Varsity Baseball 3.0 units
+PEAC 7 - Varsity Baseball 3.0 units CSU/UC (Unit limitation) General Education Area E2

 Intercollegiate Varsity Baseball Team Competition.
 This course may be taken for a total of two enrollments.
 Since skills/proficiencies are enhanced by supervised repetition and practice, this course is repeatable to a maximum of three enrollments but can only be taken once per year.